Appendix A – PHP include scripts

 Example:

-$content = $this->stdWrap($content, $conf['stdWrap.']);
+$content = $cObjectRenderer->stdWrap($content, $conf['stdWrap.']);

-This will stdWrap the content with the properties of ".stdWrap" of the $conf array!
+This will stdWrap the content with the properties of .stdWrap of the $conf array!

 Internal variables in the main frontend object, TSFE